Parents removed from Temecula Valley Unified School District Board of Trustees’ meetings say their free speech rights were violated.

 The parents’ Dec.
 21 lawsuit says that Board President Joseph Komrosky has thrown people out of the meeting in violation of their protected speech.

-During school board meetings, Komrosky has said
+During school board meetings, Komrosky has said his intent has been to stop disruptions.

 Parents Upneet Dhaliwal and Julie Geary bring the suit, with representation from the American Civil Liberties Union Foundation of Southern California and the First Amendment Coalition.